N-Tsunke/Operating-Systems-and-Becoming-Power-User-Project/README.md

 # Step 6: Install Git Using Chocolatey

-## Step 6.1: Confirm Chocolatey Installation
+## Step 6.1: Chocolately Installation

-A version number confirms Chocolatey is installed.
+A version number confirmed that:

+- Chocolatey was correctly installed.
+- The system PATH environment variable was properly configured.
+- The CLI could locate and execute the `choco` command.

+Package managers such as Chocolatey improve system administration efficiency by eliminating manual downloads, reducing configuration errors, and enabling automated deployments.

 **Screenshot:** Chocolatey version output

 <img width="273" height="85" alt="step 6 1 Choco Installation" src="https://github.com/user-attachments/assets/3f0bd25b-f7a0-4152-9a32-edb7c7d9ec27" />

 ---

-## Step 6.2: Install Git
+## Step 6.2: Git Installation Process

-choco install git -y
+# Git Installation Process Using Chocolatey

+### Technical Breakdown:

+- `choco` invokes the Chocolatey package manager.
+- `install` instructs Chocolatey to retrieve and install a specified package.
+- `git` identifies the target package from the repository.
+- `-y` automatically accepts all prompts, enabling non-interactive installation.

+During execution, Chocolatey performed the following operations:

+1. Queried the Chocolatey online repository.
+2. Downloaded the latest stable Git package.
+3. Executed installation scripts.
+4. Configured required system settings.
+5. Updated environment variables if necessary.

+This method ensures a controlled and repeatable deployment process, which is essential in professional IT environments.

 ### Command Breakdown:
 - `choco` → Chocolatey package manager